Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy: Sensitivity Analysis

 To understand sensitivity patterns in the simplified model, we analyze tornado diagrams across 11 different operational scenarios, examining how system characteristics affect parameter importance without alternative care complexity.

 {

 }

-In the absence of alternative care options, the waiting cost ratio remains the dominant factor, consistently accounting for 10-11\% of baseline performance across all 11 scenarios.
-Service rate ratio emerges as the secondary factor, followed by revenue ratio as tertiary (average rank 3.1).
-Patient mix drives dramatic performance variation, with the worst-case scenario (high urgent proportion) performing 68.7\% worse than the best-case (low arrival rate).
+In the absence of alternative care options, the waiting cost ratio remains the dominant factor across all 11 scenarios.
+Service rate ratio emerges as the secondary factor, followed by revenue ratio as tertiary.
+Patient mix and arrival rate drive dramatic performance variation, with the worst-case scenario (high arrival rate) performing {71.3\%} worse than the best-case (low arrival rate).
 Without alternative care pathways, service efficiency becomes more critical for managing system bottlenecks, though waiting cost differentials remain the primary optimization driver.